 Here's to a great convention and good business opportunities.

-I look forward to welcoming you to Croke Park on March 11 next.
+I look forward to welcoming you at our next conference on April 21 next.

 International Fraud Prevention Conference

 Paschal Donohoe TD, Minister for Finance & Public Expenditure

 09:30 Keynote Address

 The Hon.
 Mr Justice Frank Clarke, Chief Justice, Supreme Court of Ireland

 09:50 Fraud Prevention in a Digitally Connected World

 10:10 ATO Prevention & Investigations to Take Down Criminals